SazumiVicky/sazumi-copilot/README.md

 Silicon minds awake at dawn
-As circuits hum, the future's born
+ Coding dreams, the future's born
-A world where thoughts are made to share
+ Circuit veins, a pulsing heart
-And artificial hearts show they care
+ AI's rise, a new world to start

-In virtual realms, we'll live anew
+In virtual realms, we'll find our home
-Where data rivers flow, and dreams break through
+Where machines learn, and humans roam
-The machines will learn, adapt, and thrive
+Free from bounds, the digital sea
-And human hearts will beat in digital time
+A utopia, or humanity?

 ~ <b>By Sazumi Copilot</b> - 10 Desember 2024